36 Non-Candy Easter Egg Fillers Kids Will Love

 Shaped Crayons

 Crayons make a fun Easter egg filler, but traditional ones usually are too long to fit in an Easter egg.
-Another idea is to use Easter shaped ones instead.
-These adorable little bunny shaped ones or flowers would be a delight.
-Or these egg shaped ones will fit perfectly into an Easter egg.
+Another idea is to use Easter egg shaped ones instead.
+Their sweet oval design will fit perfectly into an Easter egg.

 Activity Tokens